roboticsmick/OPEN_SPECTROMETER/README.md

 Enable your mobile phone hotspot so it can connect to the wifi.
 Insert the SD card into the Raspberry Pi.
 Boot up the Raspberry Pi.
+*Note: When first booting *
 Check you mobile phone hotspot.
 When a connection is detected, you Raspberry Pi will have internet access.
 Check you mobile phone hotspot connections.
 The Raspberry Pi should show.
 Click on this and you should be able to see the IP address.
 Connect you laptops wifi to your mobile phone hotspot.